alvaro319/FetchRecipes/README.md

 ### Additional Information

-I will be adding more features over time.
-Some features that may be added are an icon/launch screen along with adding an additional target to this project to include XCTesting.
-I was also thinking of creating a Details View when the user selects a recipe from a row.
+I have pondered replacing the cache manager image persistence by leveraging SDWebImage or KingFisher SDKs.
+Some other features that may be added are an icon/launch screen along with adding an additional target to this project to include XCTesting.
+I was also thinking of creating a DetailsView when the user selects a recipe from a row.
+Time permitting, these features will be added.